 This interior is replete with wooden furniture: wood in China is considered a symbol of traditional values and a bridge of harmony between humanity and nature.

-In the Chinese interior, space should be divided into zones of activity by proper planning according to Feng Shui.
+In the Chinese interior, space should be divided into zones of activity by proper planning according to Feng Shui rules.

 Smooth dark lacquered wood surfaces, decorative red rice paper lanterns, bamboo interior fittings, chinoiserie wallpaper, porcelain, and decorative figurines, color palettes that often combine warm neutrals with rich reds, blacks, and golden – all this is characteristic of the Chinese style in the interior.

 In Japan, design is, first of all, a philosophy, and then materialism, aesthetics, and atmosphere.

 Every Japanese-style living space must demonstrate a deep appreciation and respect for the natural world, it’s always about the modesty of materials and pure lines.

 The Japanese value space, so interiors are minimalist and pragmatic.
 Furniture is characterized by naturalness and functionality.

 In general, the Japanese use low-rise furniture.
 This is because they used to sit on cushions or tatami mats on the floor to maintain good posture.

 There are also many green living plants in the Japanese-style interior.

 The most relevant today is the Japanese concept of wabi-sabi.
 It proclaims the idea of living in harmony with the world’s imperfections or simply with “modest beauty”, which teaches us to value life in its transience and naturalness.